-All seven of TRAPPIST-1’s planets are about the size of Earth and three of them — planets labeled e, f, and g — are believed to be in its habitable zone, that swath of space around a star where a rocky planet could have liquid water on its surface, thus giving life a chance.
-TRAPPIST-1 d rides the inner edge of the habitable zone, while farther out, TRAPPIST-1 h, orbits just past that zone’s outer edge.
+All seven of TRAPPIST-1’s planets are about the size of Earth, and three of them — planets labeled e, f, and g — are believed to be in their habitable zone, that swath of space around a star where a rocky planet could have liquid water on its surface, thus giving life a chance.
+TRAPPIST-1 d rides the inner edge of the habitable zone, while farther out, TRAPPIST-1 h orbits just past that zone’s outer edge.

-Through this work, scientists wanted to know what these different types of atmospheres could look like.
-They believe that their work could help them study planets around stars unlike our sun, and better use the limited, expensive resources of the James Webb Space Telescope.
+Through this work, scientists wanted to know what these different atmospheres could look like.
+They believe that their work could help them study planets around stars unlike our sun and better use the limited, expensive resources of the James Webb Space Telescope.

-Scientists found that due to a to an extremely hot, bright early steller phase, each of the seven of the star’s worlds may have developed like Venus, with any early oceans they may have had evaporating and leaving thick, appalling climates.
+Scientists found that to an extremely hot, bright early stellar phase, each of the seven of the star’s worlds may have developed like Venus, with any early oceans they may have had evaporating and leaving thick, appalling climates.
 Be that as it may, one planet, TRAPPIST-1 e, could be an Earthlike ocean world worth further investigation, as past research additionally has demonstrated.

-Andrew Lincowski, UW doctoral student said, “This is a whole sequence of planets that can give us insight into the evolution of planets, in particular around a star that’s very different from ours, with different light coming off of it.
+The UW doctoral student said, “This is a whole sequence of planets that can give us insight into the evolution of planets, particularly around a star that’s very different from ours, with different light coming off of it.
 It’s just a gold mine.”

 “Previous papers have modeled TRAPPIST-1 worlds, but he and this research team tried to do the most rigorous physical modeling that we could in terms of radiation and chemistry — trying to get the physics and chemistry as right as possible.”

-“People are used to thinking about the habitability of a planet around stars similar to the sun.
+“People are used to thinking about a planet’s habitability around stars similar to the sun.
 But M dwarf stars are very different, so you really have to think about the chemical effects on the atmosphere(s) and how that chemistry affects the climate.”

-When scientists combined terrestrial climate modeling with photochemistry models, their model indicates that:
+When scientists combined terrestrial climate modeling with photochemistry models, their model indicated that:

 - TRAPPIST-1 b, the closest to the star, is a blazing world too hot even for clouds of sulfuric acid, as on Venus, to form.